suominentoni/nearest-departures/README.md

 * A map view of all stops (add a Map item to the tab bar)

 #### Nice to have
+* Stop destinations to favorite stops view
+* Stop destinations to next departures list in Watch App
 * Favorite stops for Watch app
 * Map view for individual stop for Watch app